-Restorative Massage Therapy offers treatments to manage lymphedema, reduce swelling, relieve pain, decrease stress, and promote relaxation.
+Restorative Massage & Lymphedema Therapy offers treatments to manage Lymphedema, reduce swelling, relieve pain, increase joint mobility, decrease muscle tension, promote healing and relaxation.

 The Best Types of Cardio Workouts for Weight Loss

 If you’re like most guys, you do cardio to help you stay lean and show off the muscle gains you get from hitting the weights, aka “the usual workout routine.”
 And there’s absolutely nothing wrong with that.

 But when it comes to which type of cardio is best for burning fat, you have to decide which lean body type you’re going for.
 “If you train like a distance runner, you’ll get a distance runner’s body: little muscle, very lean from lots of miles logged at relatively slower paces,” explains Chris Ryan, C.S.C.S., a physical trainer and the founder of Chris Ryan Fitness.
 “If you train like a sprinter—short, high-intensity workouts—you’ll get a sprinter’s body with muscle growth and fat loss.”

 Here’s something we can all agree on: Intensity is paramount.
 As intensity rises, more calories get burned.
 That’s why high-intensity interval workouts are a great choice for getting shredded while maintaining (or even gaining) muscle.READ MORE...

 The brain has no nociceptors – the nerves that detect damage or threat of damage to our body and signal this to the spinal cord and brain.
 This has led to the belief that the brain feels no pain.
 A belief that has entered popular culture.

 In the 2001 movie Hannibal, there is a gut-twisting scene in which the eponymous Hannibal Lecter cuts out part of the brain of an FBI agent who is fully awake, though drugged, and seated at a dinner table.